 Spotify evolving business model: membership or ad-supported?

-Spotify business model is still evolving.
+The Spotify business model is still evolving.
 Even though its revenues primarily come from paid members, the company might try to push more on its ad-supported services, and enter more and more in the digital advertising space.
-Therefore, a business model that is subscription-based might become advertising based in the long run.
+Therefore, a that is subscription-based might become advertising based in the long run.
 As of now (2017) over 10% of Spotify revenues come from ad-supported services, while the remaining, about 90% comes from membership services.

 Spotify acquisition costs